 Starting a business is no easy task.
 It takes a lot of hard work, long hours, and patience to see your business plan through.
 You are bound to encounter obstacles from the get-go.

 Before you go head first into starting your own business, ask yourself, “When faced with a challenge, how do I react?”
 If you have a “grab the bull by the horns” mentality, the challenges of starting a business will serve as motivational tools to push you through the stages of your business’ development.

 Entrepreneur 202: Advanced:

-4) Do I have the stamina and energy to run a business long term?
+4) Do I have the stamina and energy to run a business long-term?

-Rome wasn’t built in a day and neither were the most successful small businesses.
+Rome wasn’t built in a day and neither was the most successful small businesses.
 Creating a business with staying power that lasts until you are able to retire or sell is no easy feat and is a process that takes years.

-When most entrepreneurs start their own business, they are full of excitement and possess an unearthly amount of energy.
+When most entrepreneurs start their own businesses, they are full of excitement and possess an unearthly amount of energy.
 Many new business owners are eager to finally have a product/service and storefront they can call their own.
 They will do anything to see their business succeed.
 Yet, after a couple of months when the honeymoon period of entrepreneurship ends, the energy that once filled the business owner begins to wane.

 Long hours of juggling countless responsibilities begin to take their toll and the true test of a business owner’s grit commences.
-If the entrepreneur can maintain their vigor and weather the rocky storm that is business ownership, after several years they will likely be rewarded by a stable business that produces dividends.
+If the entrepreneur can maintain their vigor and weather the rocky storm that is business ownership, after several years they will likely be rewarded with a stable business that produces dividends.